Champlain Valley Vermont, USA Travel Guide

 Seek out the less-traveled trails for unique insights and photo opportunities.

-The Champlain Valley continues to evolve, with new experiences always appearing.
+The Champlain Valley keeps on evolve, with new experiences always appearing.

-Use your time effectively at this unique museum.
+Make the most of your time at this specific unique museum.

 Gain insights into Vermont's Revolutionary War history.